hashicorp/terraform-getting-started-gcp-cloud-shell/tutorial/cloudshell_tutorial.md

 Terraform modules are essentially just pre-packaged Terraform configuration.
 They need to be installed on your system before you can use them in your configuration.
 You can do that with the _init_ command.

-Run `terraform init`
-now:
+Install the network module by running `terraform init` now.

 ```bash
 terraform init